saikat-says-cool/sentivibe/docs/TECHNICAL_DOCUMENTATION.md

     *   `src/pages/`: Application pages/views.
         *   `src/pages/Index.tsx`: **Updated landing page, now featuring direct calls to action for analyzing videos, comparing videos, and exploring both analysis and comparison libraries.**
         *   `src/pages/Login.tsx`: User authentication page, styled to integrate with the new color palette.
         *   `src/pages/AnalyzeVideo.tsx`: **Significantly updated main page for YouTube video analysis, now featuring dynamic custom question input fields with unlimited questions and word limits, displaying AI-generated answers, including a 'Refresh Analysis' button and 'Last Full Analysis' timestamp, a disclaimer about the 50-comment minimum, and enforcing tier-based daily analysis limits.
-Also explicitly lists top 10 comments.**
+Also explicitly lists top 10 comments.
+Debug logs removed.**
         *   `src/pages/VideoAnalysisLibrary.tsx`: **Updated page to list and search generated blog posts (video analyses), with updated BlogPost interface, and integrating the enhanced `LibraryCopilot`.**
         *   `src/pages/MyAnalyses.tsx`: **Updated page to list a user's own analyses, now integrating the enhanced `LibraryCopilot`.
-Access is restricted to Paid Tier users.**
+Access is available for all authenticated users.**
         *   `src/pages/BlogPostDetail.tsx`: **Updated page to display the full content of a single generated blog post, including the new custom Q&A section, a 'Go to Video Analysis' button, a 'Refresh Analysis' button, the 'Last Full Analysis' timestamp, and explicitly lists top 10 comments.**
         *   `src/pages/CreateMultiComparison.tsx`: **New page for initiating multi-video comparisons, allowing input of multiple video links and custom comparative questions with unlimited questions and word limits.
 Displays the multi-comparison analysis results, links to individual video analyses, and includes a 'Refresh Comparison' button and 'Last Compared' timestamp.
-Enforces tier-based daily comparison limits.**
+Enforces tier-based daily comparison limits.
+Debug logs removed.**
         *   `src/pages/MultiComparisonLibrary.tsx`: **New page to list and search generated multi-video comparison blog posts, integrating the `ComparisonLibraryCopilot`.
 Displays the first video thumbnail with a "+X more" badge for multi-video comparisons.**
         *   `src/pages/MultiComparisonDetail.tsx`: **New page to display the full content of a single generated multi-video comparison blog post.
 Includes links to individual video analyses, a 'Go to Multi-Comparison Analysis' button, a 'Refresh Comparison' button, the 'Last Full Comparison' timestamp, and explicitly lists top 10 comments for each video.**
         *   `src/pages/ComparisonDetail.tsx`: (Legacy, but still present) Page for displaying two-video comparisons.